-December 26, 2019
+December 14, 2020

-The Honorable Ronald D. Kouchi President of the Senate and Members of the Senate Thirtieth State Legislature State Capitol, Room 409 Honolulu, Hawaii 96813 The Honorable Scott K. Saiki
+The Honorable Ronald D. Kouchi President and Members of the Senate Thirty-First State Legislature State Capitol, Room 409 Honolulu, Hawaii 96813 The Honorable Scott K. Saiki

 Speaker and Members of the House of

 Representatives

-Thirtieth State Legislature
+Thirty-First State Legislature

 State Capitol, Room 431

 Honolulu, Hawaii 96813

-Dear President Kouchi and Speaker Saiki:
+Dear President Kouchi, Speaker Saiki, and Members of the Legislature:

-For your information and consideration, I am transmitting a copy of the Department of the Attorney General's Annual Statewide Inventory and Report of Sexual Assault Evidence Collection Kits as required by section 844 G-3, Hawaii Revised Statutes (HRS).
-In accordance with Section 93-16, HRS, I am also informing you that the report may be viewed electronically at http://ag.hawaii.gov/publications/reports/reports-to-the-legislature/.
+For your information and consideration, I am transmitting a copy of the Department of the Attorney General's Annual Statewide Inventory and Report of Sexual Assault Evidence Collection Kits as required by section 844G-3, Hawaii Revised Statutes.
+In accordance with section 93-16, Hawaii Revised Statutes, I am also informing you that the report may be viewed electronically at http://ag.hawaii.gov/publications/reports/reports-to-the legislature/.

-If you have any questions or concerns, please feel free to call me at 586-1282.
+If you have any questions or concerns, please feel free to call me at 586-1500.